About Mariyama

 Working in UX Accessibility in the corporate world

-I have enjoyed working in accessibility on UX teams where inclusive design is a priority and I have had the opportunity to collaborate directly on designs.
-But I’ve found that the corporate world mostly cares about accessibility from a compliance standpoint, to avoid litigation.
+I love working in accessibility on UX teams where inclusive design is a priority and I get to collaborate directly on designs.
+Corporate roles have often asked me to focus on accessibility from a compliance standpoint, to avoid litigation.
 I know all too well how possible it is to create a fully “WCAG-compliant” site that is still a nightmare to use.
-The more I learn about accessibility, the more committed I am to the belief that it shouldn't be seen as an add-on or something separate from design itself.
+While compliance is a useful tool in the box, I prefer working with organizations whose goal is accessibility beyond compliance.

 Doing freelance web accessibility consulting